ainc/ainc-2018/_courses/bootcamp.md

     <div class="container">
       <div class="row">
         <img src="/assets/img/bootcamp/job-guaranteed.png" class="center-block" alt="Graduates will land a job, guaranteed" />
         <p class="center-text">We only succeed when you succeed.
-We guarantee that all students who complete the 16-week Bootcamp program and ophole the job search requirements will receive a job offer within six months of their graduation date, or we'll refund your tuition.
+We guarantee that all students who complete the 16-week Bootcamp program and uphold the job search requirements will receive a job offer within six months of their graduation date, or we'll refund your tuition.
 See our Student Agreement for details.</p>
       </div> <!-- row -->
     </div> <!-- container -->
   </div> <!-- lgx-inner-->